jordancmh/springboot-ecom/README.md

 ## Features
 - Creates a database in H2 with a single entity named Product.
-- CRUD endpoints which are managed by a single controller class.
+- CRUD operations facilitated by API endpoints, managed by a single controller class.
-- A search feature that looks for an occurence of a keyword in the name, brand, category and description columns from the Product table.
+- A search feature that looks for an occurence of a keyword in the name, brand, category and description columns within the Product table.

 ## Dependencies